Church of Christ

 Introduction

-The Church of Christ in its truest form is a fellowship of people who have faith in Jesus as the Son of God and accept Jesus as the Savior who restores them to God.
-Whether a person is in the church is ultimately dependent upon God's judgement and mercy regardless of what another person may think.
-A person claims to be in the church by faith and reliance on God.
+The Church of Christ in its truest form is a fellowship of obedient believers who have faith in Jesus as the Son of God and accept Jesus as their Lord and Savior who restores them to God.
 In this truest form the church is a spiritual family without division.

 We in the New Richmond Church of Christ seek to provide a place where Christians can gather together for the glory of God and be known as Christians only.
 It is not our intent to cast judgement on those who meet elsewhere for the Glory of God.